detsam/indepstate-cc/app/services/chartImages/README.md

 A chart image composer creates a screenshot for a given fully qualified symbol (e.g. `NYSE:AAPL`) and stores it on disk.
 The low level `compose(symbol, layout)` method queues a request and immediately returns the file name that will be written once the image downloads.
+The name includes the layout identifier to avoid collisions when capturing multiple layouts simultaneously.
 A default composer can be configured via `app/config/chart-images.json` which also provides helper functions `compose1D(symbol)` and `compose5M(symbol)` using the configured `layout1D` and `layout5M` values.

 ## TV composer